TCE-Innovation/Subcontractor-Automation/docs/techSpecs/editingFlowsFormsAndTemplates/editingAPowerAutomateFlow.md

     * Site Address: base URL to place the populated Word Document in.
     * Folder Path: the relative path of the Word Document to be created.
 Using the conventions, the folder path for an individual Word Document is:
     `.../<contractNumber>/<subcontractorName>/<timestamp>/Individual Word Documents`
-    In the image, the above expression has already been formatted into a variable called `Word Docs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic values"
+    In the image, the above expression has already been formatted into a variable called `Word Docs File path` located in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md) which you can access through "Dynamic Value"

     {: .note}
     > It's recommended that you use the folder icon to navigate to the template yourself first, then cut the text from the box and re-paste it.
 This will ensure that you have the correct base directory.

     * File Name: the file name of the Word Document.
     The file name prefix has already been defined in a variable called `Form Order and Filenames` - a JSON object which is parsed with a "Parse JSON" action called `Parse subcontractor form filenames JSON` in [Block 1]({{ site.baseurl }}/docs/threeForms/subcontractorForm.md).
 Each property's key is the abbreviated version of the corresponding form and the value is the file name prefix.
 If you are adding a new form, you will need to add the file name prefix to `Form Order and Filenames` and update the schema in the `Parse subcontractor form filenames JSON` action.
-Then, in this field use the "Dynamic values" and find the appropriate output from the `Parse subcontractor form filenames JSON` action and append it with `docx`.
+Then, in this field use the "Dynamic Value" and find the appropriate output from the `Parse subcontractor form filenames JSON` action and append it with `docx`.
-    * File Content: in "Dynamic values," select the Microsoft Word Document output from the "Populate a Word template" action from before.
+    * File Content: in "Dynamic Value," select the Microsoft Word Document output from the "Populate a Word template" action from before.

     ![Create a Word Document]({{ site.baseurl }}/assets/images/powerAutomate/createScheduleAWordDocument.png)